bazel-contrib/rules_nodejs/README.md

 At some point, we plan to release a tool similar to [gazelle] to generate the BUILD files from your source code.

+In the meantime, we suggest associating the `.bazel` extension with Python in your editor, so that you get useful syntax highlighting.

 [gazelle]: https://github.com/bazelbuild/rules_go/tree/master/go/tools/gazelle